jnmclarty/WhitePaper/README.md

 ### Underwriter Commitment Hash

-The underwriter commitment hash is the payload signed by a underwriter in order to indicate her consent to the parameters of the debt order.
-The underwriter is given a different subset of parameters to sign so that debtors will not need to request new signatures from the underwriter for each relayer with whom they broadcast their debt order -- we will elaborate on this further below.
+The underwriter commitment hash is the payload signed by the underwriter in order to indicate consent to the parameters of the debt order.
+The underwriter is given a different subset of parameters to sign so that debtors will not need to request new signatures from the underwriter for each relayer with whom they broadcast their debt order.
 The underwriter commitment is comprised of the Keccak 256 hash of the the following subset of the debt order parameters:

 | Name                     | Data Type                 | Description                                                                                                                  |
 |--------------------------|---------------------------|------------------------------------------------------------------------------------------------------------------------------|